 Networks are the backbone of every business.
 Even in small or enterprise-level businesses, the loss of productivity during a network outage can result in hefty damages.
 Network monitoring helps you anticipate potential outages and address network problems proactively.
 This helps in maintaining a congestion-free network that keeps your business up and running.
-A network monitoring software helps you to monitor the performance of any IP-based device and helps businesses remotely visualize their system performance and monitor network services, bandwidth utilization, switches, routers and traffic flow.
+This can be achieved with the help of network monitoring tools.
+A network monitor software helps you to monitor the performance of any IP-based device and helps businesses remotely visualize their system performance and monitor network services, bandwidth utilization, switches, routers and traffic flow.

 When every minute of downtime can cost you thousands, if not millions of dollars, maintaining continuous uptime at all times is an absolute necessity.
 OpManager pings all monitored devices at defined monitoring intervals, and if any device is down or if the response time or packet loss is huge, OpManager notifies you immediately by sending an email or text message.